Alexandr Dolgopolov: Early life

 Alexandr's father, Oleksandr Sr., was a professional tennis player for the Soviet team, and his mother was a gymnast.
 He started playing tennis at age 3, coached by his father.
 The senior Dolgopolov was also the coach of Andrei Medvedev, Ukraine's most successful tennis player to date.
 At a young age, Dolgopolov lived on the tour with his parents, traveling frequently and playing players such as Medvedev, Andre Agassi, and Boris Becker.
 Players such as Jim Courier remembered hitting balls with Dolgopolov when he was a toddler.

 Tennis career

 Juniors

 As a junior, Dolgopolov reached as high as No. 21 in the combined world rankings in January 2005.
 His best showing at a junior major was a quarterfinal at the 2005 French Open Boys' Singles, where he lost against Christian Bak.
-Result * 6/0, 7/5.

 2006–2009

 Dolgopolov made his ATP Tour debut in September 2006 at the BCR Open Romania as a qualifier, losing in the first round to Christophe Rochus.
 He was also part of the Ukrainian Davis Cup team in the tie against Great Britain, where he was defeated by Andy Murray.

 Eventually, the younger Dolgopolov decided that he wanted less of his father's influence and develop himself in his own way.
 In 2009, at age 20, he parted ways with his father and enlisted the help of Australian Jack Reader as his coach.
 He also changed his name from Oleksandr Dolgopolov Jr. to Alexandr Dolgopolov.
 Dolgopolov and his father didn't speak for six months but have since reconciled with Dolgopolov Sr. stating that he is very proud of his son.